 - In most plans, business owners can make tax deferred contributions to their own retirement accounts.

 - Keep receipts, bank statements, invoices, bills, payroll records and any other pertinent documents to substantiate your income and expenses.
 PPL recommends keeping records to substantiate tax returns for six years from the date you filed your tax return.

 - We are a small business serving small businesses.
 We can help you with your bookkeeping needs, from an accounting system’s set-up to full back-office accounting.
 We work with clients to create an efficient system that meets their needs.

+We hope you will consider some of our useful bookkeeping tips.
 PPL CPA is here for you to provide advice, bookkeeping services, tax services and payroll.
 Contact one of our team members today to learn how we can help you with your bookkeeping needs.